MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-msa.md

 ---
-title: Getting started with a Microsoft account | Microsoft Docs
+title: Getting started with a Microsoft account
 description: Getting started with a Microsoft account
 author: georgiostrantzas